padok-team/burrito/docs/operator-manual/datastore.md

   burrito:
     datastore:
       storage:
+        mock: <false|true> # default: false
         s3:
-          bucket: XXX
+          bucket: <bucket-name>
         gcs:
-          bucket: XXX
+          bucket: <bucket-name>
         azure:
-          storageAccount: XXX
+          storageAccount: <storage-account>
-          container: XXX
+          container: <container-name>
 ```

 !!! info
     Only one storage backend can be configured at a time.

+!!! warning
+    The `mock` storage backend is only for testing purposes and should not be used in production.
+If enabled, Burrito will store the data in memory and will lose it when the pod is restarted.
+It also might fill up the memory of the pod if too much data is stored.

 ## Authentication

 The different cloud provider implementations rely on the default credentials chain of the cloud provider SDKs.
+Use annotations and labels on the service account associated to the datastore by updating the `datastore.serviceAccount.metadata` field to specify the credentials to use. (e.g. `iam.amazonaws.com/role` for AWS)

 ## Authorization